tohuwabohu/puppet-drupal/README.md

 ##Usage

-The module uses [Drush](https://github.com/drush-ops/drush to manage a Drupal site configuration - everytime it changes, the site will be regenerated.
+The module uses [Drush](https://github.com/drush-ops/drush) and the Drush makefiles to manage a Drupal site configuration.
+So everytime any of the Puppet configuration changes, the whole site will be rebuild from ground.
+To be able to do this, the site configuration (`settings.php`) and `files` have to be kept outside of the actual Drupal site.
+Furthermore, the current state doesn't support multi-site configurations.

+The structure of the three major properties (`modules`, `themes` and `libraries`) translates directly to the Drush makefile format.
+See [here](https://github.com/drush-ops/drush/blob/master/examples/example.make) for an example of the possible configuration.

 Install Drupal 7 with a bunch of modules, a theme and a library: